koenderks/aRtsy/cran-comments.md

-## This is a submission for version 0.1.0
+## This is a re-submission for version 0.1.0
-This is aRtsy version 0.1.0.
+This is a resubmission for aRtsy version 0.1.0.
 In this version I have:

-* Added the initial functionality for the package.
+* Added missing Rd-tags.
+* Replaced \dontrun{} with \donttest{}.

 ## Test environments
 * Windows install, (on github actions) R release